Dr. Daniel Labow

 Dr. Labow has dedicated much of his professional career to furthering cancer treatment advancements and research.

-It is the hope of Dr. Labow and his colleagues in mesothelioma treatment to not only prolong the lives of current and new patients but to improve their quality of life after a mesothelioma diagnosis.
+It is the hope of Dr. Labow and his colleagues to not only prolong the lives of patients but to improve their quality of life after a mesothelioma diagnosis.

 Some of the medical challenges that Dr. Labow has highlighted throughout his extensive career include diagnostic challenges, problems with inaccurate staging, and the need for improved and more suitable treatments and therapies.